Skip to Content

 • Thinning shears are often used to thin hair, cutting about 15% without affecting overall length.

-• Signs you should get hair get thinned: frequent brushing, long drying times, low scalp visibility, fast usage of hair care products, frizz in high humidity, and thick hair strands.
+• Signs you should get your hair thinned: frequent brushing, long drying times, low scalp visibility, fast usage of hair care products, frizz in high humidity, and thick hair strands.

 • How often to get your hair thinned depends on hair growth rate and length.